-If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials will be either:
+If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials must be listed in one of the following ways:

-- Described first. - Highlighted in a contrasting color.
+- Described first.

+- Highlighted in a contrasting color.

-Identified by an "X" placed before the shipping name in a column captioned "HM".
+- Identified by an "X" placed before the shipping name in a column captioned "HM."
 The letters "RQ" may be used instead of "X" if a reportable quantity is present in one package.